jon-jacky/Piety/select/README.md

 select
 ======

-This directory contains an *eventloop* module with a *run* method.

-This is a platform-dependent module because it uses Unix *select*.
+Non-blocking event loop using Unix *select*.

-The platform-independent *piety* module imports the *eventloop* module from this directory to run Piety on Unix-like hosts (including Linux and Mac OS X).
+The platform-independent *piety* module can import the *eventloop* module from this directory.
+The *bin/paths* command puts this directory on the *PYTHONPATH*

-Revised April 2015
+Revised May 2015